BirjuVachhani/birju.dev/content/posts/publish-your-flutter-package-using-github-actions.md

 ## 1. Retrieve Login Credentials for pub.dev

 Alright, we need some credentials to log in to [pub.dev](https://pub.dev "Pub Dev") via the command line.
-Here's how it looks like:
+Here's what it looks like:

 ```json
 {